nus-cs2103-AY2324S2/ip/docs/README.md

 ### Adding tasks
 There are three types of tasks
-1. todo
-  * A task with a description
+1. todo: A task with a description
-2. deadline
-  * A task with a Deadline date
+2. deadline: A task with a Deadline date
-  * Description is optional
-3. event
-  * A task with a From date and a to Date
+3. event: A task with a From date and a to Date
-  * Description is optional

 **Adding todo tasks:**
-Command:
 ```
 todo YOUR_DESCRIPTION_HERE
 ```